First off, I failed so there will not be any kind of walk-through or guide.

 Just before giving up I took out the Nvidia and plugged in an old Matrox PCI graphic card, this way with the IOMMU group #1 used only for the ATI HD7950 I was able to start the VM so VGA passthrough works at least to some extent on this Gigabyte motherboard.

-Some questions like “an integrated graphic card will be bound to the same IOMMU group as PCI-E graphic cards?” or “using two ATI would make any difference?” remain unanswered.
+an integrated graphic card will be bound to the same IOMMU group as PCI-E graphic cards? or

 For reference I also gave Virtualbox a try since they advertise PCI passthrough too, when starting the VM the whole host system freeze…so no luck with it either.